 - Carl Sagan's Contact, the novel and movie adaptation.

 - Bob Shaw's Night Walk has the Null-Space, which is somewhat random.
 Space is kind of divided in areas of around 1 light-second diameter; if you made a Nullspace jump anywhere in area A, you go to area B, but jumping in area B doesn't get you back to area A, but to area C. And jumping in the area just north to A (say, A+1) you don't go to B+1, but to J. And it can't be predicted.
 Humanity managed to create some kind of Portal Network by sending lots of hyperspace drones that jumped again and again, until some of them finally got by blind luck back to known space, thus recording a route.
-Later the main character discovers, after making a Blind Jump, that there is a way to control a jump's destination.
+The protagonist is a spy trying to deliver home a newfound route with a new habitable planet.
+Later he discovers a way to map Null-Space.

 - In Dan Simmons's Hyperion Cantos novels, most interstellar travel is by way of farcasters, artificial wormholes, since even super-luminal travel can be very slow over interstellar distances.
 After an expensive and time-consuming sublight construction project around a new planet a completed Singularity Sphere connects the planet to the rest of the WorldWeb, and literally millions of individual Farcaster gates can be built on the planet below, connecting to every other planet in the Hegemony of Man.
 While spaceships travel using large orbiting Farcaster portals most personal travel is done without every leaving a planets surface.